merps/f5-rtd-sre-demo/docs/html/intro.rst

 This document was created as part demonstration platform design and build.
 The contents of the document consists of architecture references and detailed instructions on how to replicate.

-Site Reliabitly Engineering (SRE) platform consists of multiple Cloud Service Provide (CSP) deployments alongside a replication of a privately hosted Data Center (DC) environment.
+Site Reliability Engineering (SRE) platform consists of multiple Cloud Service Provide (CSP) deployments alongside a replication of a privately hosted Data Center (DC) environment.

 The demonstration spans across mutliple regions and availablity zones of CSP's and a singular DC